 Description

-Inside, the nave arcade has two arches on each side, staggered on plan to fit a shorter south aisle, the north side having a rood-stair within the east end of the nave wall.
-The shafts are octagonal, with half octagonal end supports, with moulded caps and bases.
-There is a much restored C15 screen, C16 linenfold panelling in front of the reading desks and a Jacobean pulpit.
-'Pexpendicular' font of 1891.
+Inside, the nave arcade features two arches on each side, staggered to accommodate a shorter south aisle.
+The north side includes a rood-stair within the east end of the nave wall.
+The arcade's shafts are octagonal with half octagonal end supports, and they have moulded caps and bases.
+Notable interior elements include a much restored 15th-century screen, 16th-century linenfold panelling in front of the reading desks, and a Jacobean pulpit.
+The font, described as 'Pexpendicular', dates from 1891.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.